ArmandoDrake/Galaxy-A22-Plus/README.md

 After installing, reboot your device and changes will be applied.
 ## Credits
-- ArmDrake - Improving module and adding more features
+- ArmDrake  - New module & more features
-- adsk-dev - Original module and original idea
+- adsk-dev  - Original module
-- Pritam - Improving module and adding more features
+- Pritam    - Improving module & Adding more features
-- Spencer_D - raw support for Galaxy A22
+- Spencer_D - RAW Camera Support